hayd/s/juliadocs/content.md

 ![help for condensation](help_condensation.png)

-Renders in markdown, or if using Juno etc. rendered as html.
+Renders in markdown, or if using Juno or Jupyter etc. rendered as html.

-TODO: include juno image.

 ---